starknet-io/starknet.js/www/versioned_docs/version-7.6.4/guides/what_s_starknet.js.md

   - private customized version of Starknet.
   - local Starknet node (connected to mainnet or testnet).

 > Understanding what Starknet is and how it works is necessary.
 Then, you can learn how to interact with it using Starknet.js.
-So, at this stage, you should be aware of the content of the [Starknet official doc](https://docs.starknet.io/documentation/) and [the Cairo Book](https://book.cairo-lang.org/).
+So, at this stage, you should be aware of the content of the official [Starknet Docs](https://docs.starknet.io/documentation/) and the [Cairo Book](https://book.cairo-lang.org/).

 - The `RpcChannel` and `RpcProvider` classes and their methods are used for low-level communication with an RPC node.
 - Your DAPP will mainly interact with `Account` and `Contract` class instances; they use underlying `RpcProvider` connections to provide high-level methods for interacting with their Starknet namesakes, accounts and contracts.